-The school day begins for grades 6, 7, 8 at 7:35 A.M. and High School grades at 7:36 A.M.
+The school day begins at 7:35 A.M.
 Students entering the building after 7:35 A.M. will be considered tardy and must check in at the office upon entering the building.
 Students arriving after 8:20 A.M. will be considered absent from school.